Can You Compost Human Waste?

 Where the waste is approved, it makes for perfect fertilizer that can improve soil quality and reduce the dependence on chemical fertilizers.

-There are expert composters who argue against using composted human waste on edible plants, primarily because of the small chance that dangerous bacteria are still alive in the human waste.
+There are expert composters who argue against using composted human waste on edible plants, primarily because of the slight chance that dangerous bacteria are still alive in the human waste.

-The only time such compost can be completely safe is if it underwent a hot compost and all the harmful pathogens were killed in the process.
-The pathogens and bacteria can live through the waste and be taken up by the edible plants and end up in your system once again.
+The only time such compost can be completely safe is if it undergoes a hot compost and all the harmful pathogens are killed in the process.
+The pathogens and bacteria can live through the waste, be taken up by the edible plants, and end up in your system once again.

 Can You Use Human Poop as Fertilizer?